Philliec459/Semantic-Segmentation-Keras-per-Divam-Gupta-with-kMean-clusters-as-presented-by-Vidhya/README.md

 # Basic-image-segmentation-keras-with-kMean-clusters-as-pesented-by-Vidhya
-kMean clusters used for final labeling of segments based on the repository of Divamgupta.
+kMean clusters from Vidhya used for final labeling of segments.
+This repository is based on the repository of Divam Gupta.

 https://github.com/divamgupta/image-segmentation-keras

-This repository is based on studying Divamgupta's GitHub repository, blog and other written materials that we have found online.
+This repository is based on studying Divam Gupta's GitHub repository, blog and other written materials that we have found online.
 This is great work and a real help to a novice such as myself.
 We will be creating a few repositories using my interpretation of how this all might be implemented.
 I might be wrong, so any constructive criticism is welcome.
 We are still using Divamgupta's pre-trained example shown in his Readme file.

 The following is the original photo that we are working from: